sanjit-bhat/Var-CNN/README.md

 5. For ```evaluate_ensemble```, change `prediction_dir` and `data_dir` to point to the location of the ```prediction``` and ```preprocess``` directories.

 ## Attack usage
-1. To re-create the open- and closed- world results of our paper, run ```python run_open_closed_world.py```.
+1. To re-create the open- and closed-world results of our paper, run ```python run_open_closed_world.py```.
 This script will run open- and closed-world scenarios 10 times and output the results for CNN-Var time, direction, and ensemble at varying minimum confidence levels.
 2. By changing the parameters of the .main calls inside ```run_open_closed_world.py```, you can re-produce our experiment with the trained unmonitored sites.

 ## Defense setup